poezio/slixmpp/docs/api/xmlstream/stanzabase.rst

 To make dealing with more complicated and nested :term:`stanzas <stanza>` or XML chunks easier, :term:`stanza objects <stanza object>` can be composed in two ways: as iterable child objects or as plugins.
-Iterable child stanzas, or :term:`substanzas`, are accessible through a special ``'substanzas'`` interface.
+Iterable child stanzas, or :term:`substanzas <substanza>`, are accessible through a special ``'substanzas'`` interface.
 This option is useful for stanzas which may contain more than one of the same kind of element.
 When there is only one child element, the plugin method is more useful.
 For plugins, a parent stanza object delegates one of its XML child elements to the